IRS Form SS-8 Instructions

 Where does the worker perform their services?

 Does the worker work on site at the company’s location, in their own office or home, or at a customer’s location?
+If there is more than one location, how much time does the worker spend at each place?

 Line 8

-Is the worker required to attend meetings?
 If so, describe the meetings, and any penalties that might apply for non-attendance.

 Examples of meetings might include: